bogdanmarculescu/pgr112oop/README.md

 # pgr112oop
-Git repository for the PGR112 OOP course, at Høyskolen Kristiania
+Git repository for the PGR112 OOP course, at Høyskolen Kristiania.